Smith-Steve/VanityPhone-AWS-Project/README.md

  * The first match of any given category is the best match.
 All words are equal.
  * The area code is not going to be a part of the vanity number.
  * All matches are made with English words.
 No other langauge is included.
- * If a 0 or 1 was in a the phone number, then that phone number was not a vanity one that would be tested for.
+ * If a 0 or 1 was in a the phone number, then that phone number was not a vanity number.

 ### Lambda